SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 4. Keep the standard roles and add [Cloud Foundry org members](https://help.sap.com/docs/btp/sap-business-technology-platform/add-org-members-using-cockpit) and [Cloud Foundry space members](https://help.sap.com/docs/btp/sap-business-technology-platform/add-space-members-using-cockpit).

-### Create a SAP HANA Cloud Database
+### Create an SAP HANA Cloud Database

-1. In the SAP BTP cockpit (provider subaccount), in the left navigation pane, go to *Cloud Foundry* and *Spaces*.
-Open the desired space.
+1. In the SAP BTP cockpit (subaccount), open the *Service Marketplace* and select the service *SAP HANA Cloud*.

-2. Go to SAP HANA Cloud.
-3. To create an SAP HANA Cloud database,
-	- Click *Create*.
+2. Create a subscription of *SAP HANA Cloud* with
-	- Select *SAP HANA database*.
+    - *Service*: *SAP HANA Cloud, standard edition*
-	- Choose *CF Organization + Space*.
+    -  *Plan*: *tools*

+		> Note: The subscribed tool SAP HANA Cloud Central can be used to manage the database configuration, to upgrade the database, to create backups and start a recovery, and to access the stored data.

+		> Note: You can find more details about the administration of the SAP HANA Cloud database in the [SAP HANA Cloud Administration Guide](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/sap-hana-cloud-administration-guide).

+3. In the left navigation pane, open *Security > Users* and add the role collection *SAP HANA Cloud Administrator* to your user.

+4. In the navigation bar, select *Services* and go to *Instances and Subscriptions*.

+5. In the *Subscriptions* section, find the subscription of the service *SAP HANA Cloud* and select the *SAP HANA Cloud* hyperlink.

+6. On the *SAP HANA Cloud Central* screen, choose the button *Create Instance* to create the new database.

+7. Choose *SAP HANA Cloud, SAP HANA Database* as type.

+8. In the section *Runtime Environment*, select *Cloud Foundry*.
+If the *Cloud Foundry* tab is disabled, log in to *Cloud Foundry*.

+9. Select the space you previously created, for example `app`.

+10. On the next page *General*,
-	- As *Instance Name*, enter `poetryslams-db`.
+	- enter `poetryslams-db` as *Instance Name*.
 	- Enter a password.

-	- Choose *Create Now* and save your changes.
+11. On the next page *SAP HANA Database*, you can select the performance class to optimize the performance-cost balance.
+Use the default for this example.

+12. On the next pages *SAP HANA Database Availability Zone and Replicas* and *SAP HANA Database Advanced Settings*, use the default settings.

+13. On the right, you get an overview of the used capacity units (CUs) per month.
+Select *Review and Create* to create the SAP HANA Cloud database instance.

+14. The *poetry-slams-db* is now in state *Creating*.
+Once the status switches to *Running*, the database can be used.

 You have now successfully prepared your provider account for deployment.
-Afterwards, you can directly clone this repository into your *Dev Space* to deploy and run the multi-tenant application.
+You can clone this repository to your *Dev Space* to deploy and run the multi-tenant application.
 Alternatively, you can create the application manually from scratch.
 Both variants are described in the section [Enhance the One-Off Application for Multitenancy](./23-Multi-Tenancy-Develop-Sample-Application.md).